VicayoMua/WebOS_Terminal/README.md

 ## Team Member(s)

-- **Vicayo Zhang** – Project Manager & Developer
+- **Vicayo (Haoran) Zhang** – Project Founder & Developer

 ## License

 © 2025 Haoran Zhang.
 All rights reserved.

 This code is provided for viewing and learning purposes only.
-You may not copy, modify, distribute, or use this code in your own projects
-without my explicit written permission.
+You may not copy, modify, distribute, or use this code in your own projects without my explicit written permission.